Nielsen realization in dimension four and projective twists: Introduction

 Our results are of slightly different flavor in the definite case:

-\begin{mthmb} For any definite unimodular integral quadratic form $Q$ with rank at least four, there is a closed oriented smooth $4$--manifold $X$ with finite fundamental group, intersection form $Q_X \cong Q$, and a subgroup of $\M(X)$ which does not lift to $\textrm{Diff}^+(X)$.
-When the rank is four, $X$ can be taken to be irreducible and when it is at least five, non-liftable subgroup can be taken to be finite. \end{mthmb}
+\begin{mthmb} For any standard definite unimodular integral quadratic form $Q$ with rank at least five, there is a closed oriented smooth $4$--manifold $X$ with finite fundamental group, intersection form $Q_X \cong Q$, and an order two subgroup of $\M(X)$ which does not lift to $\textrm{Diff}^+(X)$. \end{mthmb}

 In the proofs of these theorems, we employ a small variety of mapping classes which are compactly supported around certain embedded spheres and projective planes in an oriented $4$--manifold.
-In Theorem~A we use \emph{multi-twists}, simultaneous Dehn twists along a collection of disjoint spheres with normal Euler numbers $\pm 2$.
-Whereas for Theorem~B we use \emph{projective twists} and \emph{multi-reflections}.
-Projective twists are analogs of Dehn twists performed along projective planes with normal Euler number $\pm 1$ and are mapping classes that may be of independent interest.
-We show that a projective twist along $R$ in $X$ may or may not be trivial in $\M(X)$, depending on the topology of the pair $(X, R)$; see Proposition~\ref{prop:essential} and Remark~\ref{rk:trivialPT}.
-We moreover observe that, unlike the Dehn twist along a sphere \cite{Seidel}, locally the projective twist has infinite order; see Proposition~\ref{prop:PT}.
+In Theorem~A, we use \emph{multi-twists}, simultaneous Dehn twists along a collection of disjoint spheres with normal Euler numbers $\pm 2$, whereas in Theorem~B, we use \emph{multi-reflections} along a collection of disjoint spheres with normal Euler numbers $\pm 1$.
 The obstructions to the realizability of these mapping classes we consider are derived from the inspiring work of Konno in \cite{Konno}, by carefully cooking up our examples so that their universal covers are spin $4$--manifolds subject to the constraints from involutive Seiberg-Witten theory.

 Different examples of non-spin $4$--manifolds for which the Nielsen realization fails were given very recently by Konno, Miyazawa and Taniguchi \cite{KonnoEtal}.
 The authors showed that for certain non-minimal $4$--manifolds, a \emph{reflection} along a $2$--sphere with normal Euler number $-1$, which is an involution locally modeled as complex conjugation around the exceptional sphere, constitutes an order two mapping class that does not lift.
 Akin to Konno's earlier work in \cite{Konno}, the constraints given in \cite{KonnoEtal} allow us to build further non-liftable examples by studying \emph{multi-reflections}, which are simultaneous reflections along a collection of disjoint $2$--spheres with normal Euler numbers $\pm 1$.
 We have thus opted to revise our earlier results in the definite case to include these examples, which both simplified our proofs and improved the overall statement of Theorem~B.